Best Minecraft Settings for FPS in 1.16.4

-After you have changed all of your settings to what’s above, your new Video Settings menu should now look something like this:
+After you’ve changed all of your settings to what we recommend above, your new Video Settings menu should now look something more like this:

-Aside from these settings, you could also reduce your FOV (Field of View), that you may help you even more with bettering the overall performance.
+Aside from these settings, you could also try reducing your FOV (Field of View), that may also help to provide with a boost in speed.

 Alternative ways to increase FPS

-From what we have found, optimizing your settings is one of the best ways to increase performance in Minecraft, but there are still some other methods that you can use if you’re needing some extra fire power.
-Let’s jump right into these methods:
+From what we’ve found, optimizing your in-game settings is the best way to increase overall performance in Minecraft, but there are still some other methods that you can use if you’re needing some extra fire power.
+Let’s get into some of these methods:

 Close background programs

-Another trick that you can do is to install the mod called “OptiFine“.
-This mod is well known so you have probably already heard of it before.
-What it does in a nutshell is it betters your games’ performance, allows more customizable settings, plus it also gives you a neat feature which allows you to zoom in as if you had binoculars.
+Another trick that you can do is to install the mod OptiFine.
+What this mod basically does is it helps better your game performance, allows more customizable settings (which can in turn help to better performance), plus it also gives you a neat feature which allows you to zoom in as if you had binoculars.

 Here is a helpful video from The Breakdown which shows you exactly how to download and install the mod:

-For whatever activities you do on your computer, and especially for gaming, it’s crucial to keep your graphics drivers up to date.
+For whatever activities you do on your computer, and especially for gaming, it’s crucial for you to keep your graphics drivers up-to-date.
 By not keeping your drivers up-to-date, you may be missing out on increased benefits which come along with the performance updates in drivers.